eManPrague/frui.ts/examples/simpletodolist/README.md

 Now, let's add the functionality we require from the view model:

-- The VM should display list of todo items
+- The VM should display a list of todo items

 `viewModels/todoListViewModel.ts`
 ```ts